jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Flags:  Is an unsigned integer between 0 and 255.

-Tag:  Is a non-zero sequence of US-ASCII letters and numbers in lower case.
+Tag:  Is a non-zero-length sequence of US-ASCII letters and numbers in lower case.

 Value:  The value field, expressed as a contiguous set of characters